onera/cwipi/doc/sphinx/source/old_to_new/old_to_new.rst

 Define mesh
 ===========

-Each code defines a coupling interface mesh for the given coupling.
+Each code defines an interface mesh for the given coupling.

 .. image:: ./images/mesh.png
    :scale: 90%

-In version 0.x a single function ``cwipi_define_mesh`` was used to define the mesh in a element->vertex fashion.
+In version 0.x a single function ``cwipi_define_mesh`` was used to define the mesh in an element->vertex fashion.
-In version 1.x, to aim more flexibility in the way the mesh is provided there are several functions to define the mesh.
+Version 1.x, gives more flexibility in the way the mesh is provided so several functions must be called to define the mesh.
 In any case, you proceed the same way to define the mesh vertex coordinates.
-An example code in C is given bellow.
+An example code in C is given below.

 Mesh vertices coordinates